TeachingTheMachine/AudioMate/README.md

 ## How It Works 🤝

-The system uses a streamlined, professional workflow:
+The system uses a streamlined, workflow:
 - **Smart Text Input**: Enter any text content with real-time character counting and validation
 - **Provider Selection**: Choose between leading TTS APIs (OpenAI, ElevenLabs) with dynamic voice options
 - **Voice Customization**: Select from provider-specific voices with speed and quality controls